 I'm a Potter Freak...

 The blanket escaped my notice early on, but later captured my attention when I saw it up close while touring the Harry Potter exhibit.
-The obsession to recreate it started with a simple suggestion from a friend that I should make it.
-I didn't immediately jump at the thought.
-The blanket was big with so many colors and patterns!
-And we weren't even allowed to take pictures.
-Making Ron's blanket would be a huge undertaking, I wasn't sure I was up to it.
+The obsession to recreate it started with a simple suggestion from a friend that I should make

 Of course, the seed was already planted that day.
 I couldn't get the blanket out of my head.
 I searched online and found a couple of pictures of the blanket.
 I was done for, there was no turning back...